Emma Raducanu, Andy Murray and Novak Djokovic in action at Wimbledon on Wednesday

 Who else is in action on Wednesday?

-British interest continues over on Court One on Wednesday, with men's number one Cam Norrie facing Spain's world No 75 Jaume Munar, while Heather Watson follows up her impressive showing in finishing off Tamara Korpatsch on Tuesday with a second-round clash with China's Wang Qiang last on Court Two.
+British interest continues over on Court One on Wednesday, with men's No 1 Cam Norrie facing Spain's world No 75 Jaume Munar, while Heather Watson follows up her impressive showing in finishing off Tamara Korpatsch on Tuesday with a second-round clash with China's Wang Qiang last on Court Two.

 Ryan Peniston will see if he can continue his remarkable recent form when facing American Steve Johnson first up on Court Three.
 Harriet Dart, meanwhile, finally gets her 2022 Wimbledon campaign up and running, with her first-round match against Spain's Rebeka Masarova having been pushed back to Wednesday.